Analytical solution for nonadiabatic quantum annealing to arbitrary Ising spin Hamiltonian: Discussion

 Numerically, we found considerable evidence to our conjecture that in the limit of the maximal complexity of the computational problem our solvable QA protocol outperforms other protocols for arbitrary QA rate at identical conditions for the time of computation.
 Given also the ``no-free-lunch" property of algorithms, this leads to a new conjecture that more structured computational problems can be solved by certain QA protocols faster than in our solvable model.
 We provided the arguments in support of this conjecture too.
 Hence, our analytical solution can serve as a reference for the performance that can be achievable in the nonadiabatic regime for arbitrary $H_I$.

 A currently discussed technical question, besides improving quantum coherence, is how to redesign the inter-qubit connections and the annealing protocol in order to improve heuristic QA \cite{DWave}.
-It is often stated that the performance can improve if one-to-many qubit couplings are implemented in the Ising Hamiltonian, and if the annealing protocol has a simpler spectrum in order to make it less biased and thus reduce the effects of resonances that are specific to $H_t$.
+It is often stated that the performance can improve if one-to-many qubit couplings are implemented in the Ising Hamiltonian, and if the annealing protocol has a simpler spectrum in order to make it less biased and thus reduce the effects of resonances that are specific to $H_M$.
 Our results show that such approaches may not lead to the boost of the performance.
 In fact, the solvability of our model follows from a high symmetry that makes the solvable protocol maximally unbiased.
 We showed that this provides the advantage, over other protocols, only for the tasks with the maximal complexity but not for more structured Ising spin Hamiltonians.
-Hence, by implementing stiffer problems in a hardware, e.g., by adding one-to-many qubit connections and preparing less biased QA protocols, we may only bring the complexity of the QA computations closer to the domain of our model's superiority.
+Hence, by adding one-to-many qubit connections and preparing less biased QA protocols, we may only bring the complexity of the QA computations closer to the domain of our model's superiority.

-Our findings suggest that the quantum annealing superiority, for a specific problem, over all classical algorithms should be searched either in small size processors but with combinatorially complex interactions in $H_I$ or among relatively simple-structured $H_I$, with a polynomial number of parameters but a transverse part $g(t)H_t$ that is tailor-made for this specific computational task.
-It is thus important to understand how the QA performance depends on the correlations between $H_I$ and $H_t$, and on the prepared correlations in the initial state for quantum annealing.
-In addition, due to the lack of the logarithmically slow relaxation, the solvable protocol may find applications in problems that are traditionally studied by simulated classical annealing, such as finding the ground states of interacting classical spins in micromagnetic calculations \cite{micromagnetics}.
+Our findings suggest that the quantum annealing superiority, for a specific problem, over all classical algorithms should be searched either in small size processors but with combinatorially complex interactions in $H_I$ or among relatively simple-structured $H_I$, with a polynomial number of parameters but a transverse part $g(t)H_M$ that is tailor-made for this specific computational task.
+It is thus important to understand how the QA performance depends on the correlations between $H_I$ and $H_M$, and on the prepared correlations in the initial state for quantum annealing.